->Last week, when my mom texted me a photo of the ornaments she purchased for my sister and her live-in boyfriend (lovely metallic globes with their initials in glittery letters), I started to wallow in my singledom.
+When my mom recently texted me a photo of the ornaments she purchased for my sister and her live-in boyfriend (lovely metallic globes with their initials in glittery letters), I started to wallow in my singledom.
 Another holiday season spent single, I thought.
-But before I let my mind snowball out of control, I reminded myself that I’m a 34-year-old woman who is happy and healthy.
+But before I let my mind snowball out of control, I reminded myself that I’m a 30-something woman who is happy and healthy.
 So what if I’m spending the holiday season by myself?

->As it turns out, I’m not alone.
+As it turns out, I’m not alone.
 There are plenty of single people who enjoy the holidays because of their freedom, not despite it.
 So if anyone tries to make me feel bad about it, I have two words for them: Bah humbug!
 I don’t need a significant other to have the best holidays ever, and neither do you.
-Here’s how to enjoy being single during the holidays, along with 25 reasons as to why it’s actually awesome.
+Here’s how to not only be okay being single during the holidays but how to actually enjoy being single during the holidays, along with 25 reasons as to why it’s actually awesome.

 1. You don’t have to split time between someone else’s family and yours.
 You can do whatever you want from Thanksgiving through New Year’s.